HarterHorst/docs.getutm.app/installation/ios.md

 {: .note }
 The last version of UTM that supports iOS 11-13 is [v3.2.4](https://github.com/utmapp/UTM/releases/tag/v3.2.4).

-**If you are running iOS 14.2, 14.3**: UTM works with sideloading (non-jailbroken) if your device has an Apple A12 chip or newer.
+**If you are running iOS 14.2, 14.3**: UTM works with JIT when sideloading if your device has an Apple A12 chip or newer.
 Otherwise, keep reading.

-**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM works if you are jailbroken or [semi-tethered with Jitterbug][9], AltJIT, or [Jitstreamer][10].
-"Semi-tethered" means either tethered to a Mac/PC, to another iOS device with Wifi sharing, or to itself (one iOS device running both Jitterbug/AltJIT and UTM) through a on-device VPN profile.
+**If you are running iOS 14.0, 14.1, 14.4, or higher**: UTM works with JIT when sideloading if you are semi-tethered.
+"Semi-tethered" means either tethered to a Mac/PC (e.g. AltJIT), to another iOS device with Wifi sharing, or to itself (e.g. [StikDebug][10]) through a on-device VPN profile.
+Follow [this guide][9] for more information on enabling JIT for side-loaded apps.

 ### AltStore Repository

-When installing from the repository, you can receive update prompts from AltStore.
+[AltStore][4] is the recommended way to sideload UTM because it can receive updates and refresh app signing every 7 days.

 1. Install [AltStore][4]
 2. Add the source: [https://alt.getutm.app][5]
 3. Download UTM from AltStore

+### SideStore

+[SideStore][12] is an alternative to AltStore that does not require a PC/Mac to refresh and is also recommended for sideloading UTM.
+You can use the same repository source as AltStore.

+### TrollStore

+If your device runs [TrollStore][11] (limited to certain devices on an older firmware version), then UTM can support additional features such as USB sharing and virtualization (currently limited to M1 iPads or newer).
+You can install via TrollStore by downloading the TrollStore compatible IPA (UTM.HV.ipa) on your device and opening it with TrollStore.

+{: .note }
+You cannot install the normal IPA (UTM.ipa) because it includes the `dynamic-codesigning` entitlements which TrollStore does not support.

 ### Other Methods